There are 2 main ways in which lay people, and the organisations that represent them, have opportunity to be involved in the Senate’s work:

 - We also welcome patient and public members on the Senate Assembly.
 The Assembly does not meet.
 We use the wider Assembly as a sort of database from which to draw experts into a working group to consider a specific topic.
 You will be called upon to offer a patient perspective within these working groups depending upon your areas of interest.
 You are kept in touch with the Senate work through a regular bulletin

-We always welcome hearing from you, so please get in touch by contacting Joanne Poole, Senate Manager.
+We always welcome hearing from you, so please get in touch by contacting Jeanette Unwin, Senate Manager.

 The following documents may be of help: